jordan-simonovski/jordansimonov-ski/content/posts/systems-observability.md

 ## What Should We Be Logging?

 While logging gives is a great high level overview, it is only really useful if we are getting useful information from our logs.
 It's not really worth logging literally everything that your application does, as there are much better ways of introspecting application behaviour such as tracing.

+In most organisations, there always seems to be a severe lack of understanding of the logging platforms that have been implemented.
+If you've read [The Phoenix Project](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592), you'll probably realise that the lack of understanding of things like logging platforms comes from _Brent_.
+He is the guy that knows how to do everything, is responsive to everyone, and generally the most helpful guy.
+As a result Brent becomes a bottleneck for all work endeavors.
+This comes from a culture of “easier to do it than explain it or teach it”, and this becomes a problem when dealing with distributed systems.
+If you identify a Brent in your organisation, call it out, and have that information shared with everyone before it becomes a problem.

 When writing our own applications, we must consider what we could use the logs for, and how we can enable more verbose logging (DEBUG).
 The requirements for logging should include, but not be limited to: